suefeng/climate_news/README.md

 Run `npm run dev` in the `frontend` folder to start up the frontend by itself.

 Run `bin/rails s` or `bundle exec rails s` in the `backend` folder to start up the backend by itself.

+## Todos

+### Backend

+- [x] tables and models for storing the queries and news information
+- [x] api controller for news and messages
+- [x] Bing Search service for getting search results
+- [x] news helpers to help create records for news articles in the database from search results
+- [x] rspec request tests starting point
+- [ ] rspec tests with Bing Search mock
+- [x] initial Postman collection

+### Frontend

+- [x] proof of concept page for displaying the content on the frontend
+- [ ] a way to bookmark articles without the need to create an account i.e. local storage
+- [ ] frontend tests